 Why the f**k are we here?
 What is the meaning of our lives?
 Why am I alive as a human being, and not as a cat or a dog?
 My name is Olivier Bessaignet and it took me 48 years to even begin to answer such existential questions.

-I come from an atheist family and believing in God was not an option in my childhood home.
+I come from an atheist family of French scholars and believing in God was not an option in my childhood home.
+Critical thinking and rationality were the most praised values.
 I learned from my parents at an early age that religions were a tool for mind control, created as a way for a small group of people in power to have long lasting control over a much larger group of people by keeping them ignorant and superstitious, a brainwashing machine to control the masses through shame and punishment.
-“If you do this or that, you’ll go to Hell.
-Even if you have this thought or that thought, you’re a sinner.”
+“If you do this or that, you’ll go to Hell.”
+European history books are filled with stories of religious wars and persecution.
+Even having simple thoughts outside of the prescribed dogma can make you a sinner.
+That’s how religion was portrayed, and we didn’t talk much about faith or mysticism at the dinner table either.

 It didn’t help that my grandmother was a very fervent Catholic, and she was not nice.
-She was raised with shame and abuse, and she raised me with shame and emotional abuse.
-She tried to shove the bible down my throat and it only raised the case that people use religion to rationalize their self-righteousness and to control the behavior of others, in the name of love.
+She was raised with shame and abuse (both physical and emotional), and she raised me with shame and emotional abuse.
+She tried to shove the bible down my throat forcefully and it only raised the case that people use religion to rationalize their self-righteousness and to control the behavior of others, all in the name of love.

 So, I was a big skeptic about all things spiritual.
 I remember when I was 30, I was invited on a trip to Southern Chile and as we were driving down highway 5 from Santiago De Chile to Temuco in the South, my friend asked me “What do you think happens when we die?”
 “Nothing.”
 I replied.
 “The light goes off and our body becomes dust.
 The consciousness of ‘me’ just vanishes.
 What’s wrong with that?
 I’m perfectly comfortable with that.
 I don’t need some religion or superstitious belief to make me feel better.
 The dog and the fox and the deer don’t seem to have a problem with that, why would I?”
 That was me at 30.

 Well… things have changed.
 I did not enter spiritual consciousness through dogma.
-But I have been very curious and attracted to shamanism, indigenous spirituality, and the practice of Tantra.
+But I have been very curious and done my own research, investigating ancient wisdoms such as shamanism, indigenous spirituality, and the practice of Tantra.

 Now 18 years later my answer to the million-dollar question “Why the f**k are we here?
 What is the meaning of our life?” is very different.